This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is an action that aims almost exclusively at the elimination of subcutaneous fat .
 But some weight loss programs may also take visceral fat into account.

-Losing weight does not mean you are losing fat.
+Losing weight doesn't mean you're losing fat

 Why Fat Loss Almost Always Means You'll Lose Weight